Sarvatra Technologies: Sarvatra EFT Switch

 In 2010, the company's ISO 8583 standard electronic funds transfer (EFT) switch, Sarvatra EFT Switch, became the first EFT switch from an application service provider to be granted permission from the National Payments Corporation of India to join the National Financial Switch.
 Prior to this, most cooperative banks in India did not have the infrastructure or financing to provide real-time gross settlement within the payment and settlement systems in India.
 This allowed the company to integrate rural and urban co-operative banks across India to secure Payment Card Industry Data Security Standard ISO/IEC 27001 standard infrastructure.
 The Sarvatra EFT Switch was thus offered to banks as a Platform as a Service (PaaS) product on the RuPay, Bharat Bill Pay, and Kisan Credit Card network.

 By 2020, the switch had become a plug and play service offered to banks.
 During the COVID-19 pandemic, the switch's use in Sarvatra Technologies' micro ATMs and ATM vans aided the company's client banks to provide doorstep cash delivery services to under-banked rural areas of India that were cash-dominant economies.

 Sarvatra Rewards App

 In February 2024, the company launched the Sarvatra Rewards App, a payment system linked loyalty rewards program app, for the customers of its banks across 27 Indian states and 3 union territories through the company's Unified Payments Interface and RuPay credit and debit card network.
 The app was developed in partnership with Enigmatic Smile, a United Kingdom based Payment Card Industry Data Security Standard certified financial services organization, through their end user consolidating product Single.id.
 At an event in Mumbai, former captain of the Indian national cricket team, M. S. Dhoni, was announced as the app's brand ambassador.

 Funding

-The company has reportedly raised US$19M in total funding over six funding rounds, as of September 2021.
+The company had reportedly raised US$19 million in total funding over six funding rounds, as of September 2021.
 Razorpay, Pine Labs, Stripe, and BillDesk were listed as its competitors.
+The company had reportedly raised US$25.4 million by 2025.